Simple Salt and Pepper Seasoned Salmon Recipe

 - 1 tsp lemon juice

 Any leftover salmon and green beans are fantastic on a spinach salad the next day.
 To make the salad: Put spinach leaves on a plate.
-Spray them lightly with olive oil (using a kitchen spritzer like this one), sprinkle on a few drops of lemon juice, 1/4 tsp coarse sea salt and 1/4 tsp coarse pepper.
+Spray them lightly with olive oil (using a kitchen spritzer), sprinkle on a few drops of lemon juice, 1/4 tsp coarse sea salt and 1/4 tsp coarse pepper.
 Add pieces of the salmon, cut up pieces of the green beans and some red or green onion.